 Technology gives us tremendous convenience and access to the web of knowledge that has been collectively woven around the world.
 It is exciting, entertaining and informative, yet it is not without a cost.
 Some scientists suggest that technologies are, in a way, ruining our lives.
 Humans are becoming more and more like fast-twitch animals, adapted to respond to alarms, reminders and two-dimensional screens.
 This artificial over-stimulation is zapping our ability to concentrate for long periods of time, as well as our ability to appreciate the natural world.

-Korean researchers use functional MRI to watch brain activity in people viewing different images including urban scenes, cars and phones.
+Korean researchers use functional MRI to watch brain activity in people viewing different images including urban scenes, cars, and phones.
 These types of images are associated with increased blood flow to the amygdala (which processes fear and anxiety).
-In contrast, when observing natural scenes, brain activity is increased in the anterior cingulate gyrus and insula; areas associated with empathy and altruism (i.e. nature makes us nicer as well as more calm!).
-There is a plethora of research from Japan that examines the effects of Shinrin Yoku (‘Forest Bathing’, or the trendy term for spending time in nature), which is repeatedly found to produce measurable reductions in stress hormone (cortisol) levels, blood pressure and heart rate.
+In contrast, when observing natural scenes, brain activity is increased in the anterior cingulate gyrus and insula; areas associated with empathy and altruism (i.e. nature makes us nicer as well as calmer!).
+There is a plethora of research from Japan that examines the effects of Shinrin Yoku (‘Forest Bathing’, or the trendy term for spending time in nature), which is repeatedly found to produce measurable reductions in stress hormone (cortisol) levels, blood pressure, and heart rate.
 They have also found improved emotional awareness, faster problem solving and increased creativity after weekend-long nature retreats.
 Nature changes how we allocate our attention and whether or not we focus on negative emotions.
-It provides a break from the “nervous irritation” of city life and lets the neural pathways that allow for relation, relaxation and problem solving to synapse freely.
-It seems however, that it is not enough to walk to a pretty landscape and snap a few pictures.
+It provides a break from the “nervous irritation” of city life and lets the neural pathways that allow for relation, relaxation, and problem-solving to synapse freely.
+It seems, however, that it is not enough to walk to a pretty landscape and snap a few pictures.

 Individuals need to take time to slow down and connect, to breathe the forest air and let their feet be held firmly on the soil.